Xamla/rosvita-documentation/source/Calibration_Part1.rst

 Hand-eye calibration
 ---------------------

-In case of an **onboard camera setup**, the hand-eye calibration detects the transformation (rotation and translation) between the tool center point (tcp) of the robot and a previously calibrated camera system mounted on the robot.
+In case of an **onboard camera setup**, the hand-eye calibration detects the transformation (rotation and translation) between the tool center point (TCP) of the robot and a previously calibrated camera system mounted on the robot.

-In case of an **extern camera setup**, the calibration pattern has to be mounted on the robot (e.g. grasped by the gripper) and the hand-eye calibration detects the transformation between the tcp and the pattern.
+In case of an **extern camera setup**, the calibration pattern has to be mounted on the robot (e.g. grasped by the gripper) and the hand-eye calibration detects the transformation between the TCP and the pattern.

 To be able to perform hand-eye calibration, the camera calibration has to be performed and saved first (see above).
 To run the hand-eye calibration, type the following commands into the Rosvita terminal: